Mats Jonasson

 Mats Jonasson (born 1945) is a Swedish glass designer.
+Coming from a glassworkers family, he started to learn glass engraving when he was 14 years old.

 He is notable for his engraved lead crystal sculptures of flowers and wildlife that are manufactured by the glassworks in Målerås, Sweden and are marketed around the world.
+He is represented with several works at the Småland Museum in Växjö, Sweden.
+One of his larger public sculptures is the Glass Angel in the children section at the Skogskyrkogården ('The Woodland Cemetery') in Ljungby.